Taxpayer Decisions

 MDB2B 3% / B2C 6% across all digital categories.

-apply_work_type_matrixRoute through TAXABILITY_MATRIX using economic_category derived from work_type. research→information_service, content/consulting→digital_service.
+apply_work_type_matrixRoute through TAXABILITY_MATRIX using economic_category derived from work_type. research→information_service, content→digital_service, consulting→digital_service (April 2026 reclass — AI agents don't qualify for closed-enumeration professional-service exemption; see beardsley/research/2026-04-29-recurring-nj-tx-test-failures.md §2).

 Info service: taxable at 6.625%